wrsturgeon/kelly-hs/README.md

-Kelly criterion with informative types
+Kelly criterion in Haskell with informative linear types